Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2024-04-03-anti-does-socialisation.md

 And yet, despite my natural introvertedness, I — and yes, you too! — can build some practical model of socialisation to get you through these times we call life.
 And it can even be fun!

 I'm not the worst case of social anxiety by any means, but it wasn't easy.
-Actually… it kinda was?[^6] Despite me missing a fair bit, you could say I was doing 'fine' — it wasn't like I had no friends[^7], and I seem to be very good at observation and understanding what humans are feeling (which helped when learning how to mask).
+Actually… it kinda was[^6]?
+Despite me missing a fair bit, you could say I was doing 'fine' — it wasn't like I had no friends[^7], and I seem to be very good at observation and understanding what humans are feeling (which helped when learning how to mask).
 However.
 I wanted *more*: To talk to people I found interesting.
 To not feel dread when simply thinking about having to speak to somebody.
 That was my personal goal.
 As well as all the rationale above.

 And now?
-Well, sometimes the dread is still there, but even then it is a very weak voice that I can easily ignore, because of the weight of my positive experiences.
+Well, sometimes the dread is still there, but even then it is a very weak voice that I can ignore, because of the weight of my positive experiences.
 Of *actual practice*.

-Of course, even now there are some days where I am completely asocial and simply do not care, or I just seriously don't have the enregy to — that's okay.
+Of course, even now there are some days where I am completely asocial and simply do not care, or I just seriously don't have the energy to — that's okay.
 You don't have to forcekill your personality — socialising is simply letting **yourself** interact with the world in some capacity.
 The point is to be an enhanced version of you, and to be able to communicate that with other people.

 Let's get to *how* and *what* we should do now.
 I hate articles that ramble on and on and never actually tell you anything (and worse, they say SIGN UP for the secret.
 How about I sign a petition to exile you from earth, you rat).
 Also, you technically know what you have to do — I said it in the preface after all.
 But knowing all the *why* behind a statement lets you *understand the statement*, and make your own judgment on novel situations.
-That's why build not only a model, but an *understanding of the model* is important too!
+That's why it's not just important to construct a model, but to *understand* it too!
 And this isn't just about socialisation.